 Light from the sun strikes leaves on a tree.
 The foliage of the tree absorbs some of the light and reflects the rest diffusely towards the eye of a human observer.
 The eye focuses the image of the foliage onto the retina at its back.
 Near the center of the retina there is a small circular area called fovea centralis which is dense with light receptors of well defined spectral sensitivities called cones.
 Information from the cones is pre-processed by neurons and carried by nerve fibers via the optic nerve to the brain where, after some additional psychovisual processing, we recognize the color of the foliage as green[1].

 In this and the following article I will discuss my thoughts on how MTF50 results obtained from raw data of the four Bayer CFA color channels off a neutral target captured with a typical camera through the slanted edge method can be combined to provide a meaningful composite MTF50 for the imaging system as a whole.
 The perimeter of the discussion are neutral slanted edge measurements of Bayer CFA raw data for linear spatial resolution (‘sharpness’) photographic hardware evaluations.
 Corrections, suggestions and challenges are welcome.
-Continue reading Combining Bayer CFA Modulation Transfer Functions – I
+Continue reading Combining Bayer CFA Modulation Transfer Functions – I→

-For the purposes of ‘sharpness’ spatial resolution measurement in photography cameras can be considered shift-invariant, linear systems.
+For the purposes of ‘sharpness’ spatial resolution measurement in photography cameras can be considered shift-invariant, linear systems when capturing scene detail of random size and direction such as one often finds in landscapes.

 Shift invariant means that the imaging system should respond exactly the same way no matter where light from the scene falls on the sensing medium .
-We know that in a strict sense this is not true because for instance a pixel has a square area so it cannot have an isotropic response by definition.
+We know that in a strict sense this is not true because for instance pixels tend to have squarish active areas so their response cannot be isotropic by definition.
 However when using the slanted edge method of linear spatial resolution measurement we can effectively make it shift invariant by careful preparation of the testing setup.
 For example the edges should be slanted no more than this and no less than that.
-Continue reading Linearity in the Frequency Domain
+Continue reading Linearity in the Frequency Domain→

 Whether the human visual system perceives a displayed slow changing gradient of tones, such as a vast expanse of sky, as smooth or posterized depends mainly on two well known variables: the Weber-Fechner Fraction of the ‘steps’ in the reflected/produced light intensity (the subject of this article); and spatial dithering of the light intensity as a result of noise (the subject of a future one).